 Our Corporate Treasury Operations is responsible for providing a range of treasury management services to our group companies, including investing cash in excess of current business requirements.
-At December 31, 2020 and 2019, the proportion of our aggregate "Cash and equivalents" and "Marketable securities and short-term investments" managed by our Corporate Treasury Operations amounted to approximately 53 percent and 34 percent, respectively.
+At December 31, 2021 and 2020, the proportion of our aggregate "Cash and equivalents" (including restricted cash) and "Marketable securities and short-term investments" managed by our Corporate Treasury Operations amounted to approximately 44 percent and 47 percent, respectively.

 Our investment strategy for cash (in excess of current business requirements) has generally been to invest in short-term time deposits with maturities of less than 3 months, supplemented at times by investments in money market funds, and in some cases, government securities.
-We primarily invested the proceeds received from the sale of the Power Grids business in money market funds and reduced these funds over the rest of 2020 to execute our share buyback activities and to pay back maturing debt and retire other debts in advance.
 We actively monitor credit risk in our investment portfolio and derivative portfolio.
 Credit risk exposures are controlled in accordance with policies approved by our senior management to identify, measure, monitor and control credit risks.
 We have minimum rating requirements for our counterparts and closely monitor developments in the credit markets making appropriate changes to our investment policy as deemed necessary.
 In addition to minimum rating criteria, we have strict investment parameters and specific approved instruments as well as restrictions on the types of investments we make.
 These parameters are closely monitored on an ongoing basis and amended as we consider necessary.

 Our cash is held in various currencies around the world.
-Approximately 31 percent of our cash and cash equivalents held at December 31, 2020, was in U.S. dollars, while other significant amounts were held in Chinese renminbi (23 percent) and euro (21 percent).
+Approximately 40 percent of our cash and cash equivalents held at December 31, 2021, was in U.S. dollars, while the most significant foreign currency cash and cash equivalents were held in Chinese renminbi (17 percent).

 We believe the ongoing cash flows generated from our business, supplemented, when necessary, through access to the capital markets (including short-term commercial paper) and our credit facilities are sufficient to support business operations, capital expenditures, business acquisitions, the payment of dividends to shareholders and contributions to pension plans.
 Consequently, we believe that our ability to obtain funding from these sources will continue to provide the cash flows necessary to satisfy our working capital and capital expenditure requirements, as well as meet our debt repayments and other financial commitments for the next 12 months.
-See "Disclosures about contractual obligations and commitments".
+See "Contractual obligations and commitments".